A lot to plan; planning your lots with parking allocation planning.

 Parking Lot Planning

-In lot planning, you start with the basics.
+First of all, in lot planning, you start with the basics.
 Define and document the physical locations of all the parking lots you have, the number of parking spaces available, and how much you charge users to park in these spots.
 You should also document the type (annual, semester, monthly, visitor, etc.) and number of permits you issue each year.
 This will help you determine the total number of permits you need and the range of permits needed for each lot.

 Here’s an example.